Raghav-FINITE-756/Network-Traffic-Analysis-with-Wireshark/README.md

 ---

 ### Step 7: Save Capture File
-The captured traffic was saved as:
+The captured traffic was saved as:wireshark_capture.pcap